jerryzhou196/jardy-coin/README.md

 # jardy-coin

-a peer-to-peer blockchain built from scratch in c++. no libraries, no frameworks, no shortcuts. just raw tcp sockets, sha-256 proof-of-work, and vibes.
+a peer-to-peer blockchain in c++.
 ---

 ## what is this

-jardy-coin is a fully functional distributed ledger that runs across multiple machines on a local network. every node mines, every node validates, and the network converges on a single canonical chain through nakamoto consensus (longest chain wins, no exceptions, no feelings).
+jardy-coin is a distributed ledger that runs across multiple machines on a local network. every node mines, every node validates, and the network converges on a single canonical chain through nakamoto consensus (longest chain wins, no exceptions, no feelings).

-it was built layer by layer — block → chain → json serialization → tcp sync → mesh network → transactions — so every piece is understood before the next one is added.

 ---